Chief of Police

 Temporary Disabled Parking Placards

-Effective August 1, 2013, a new Persons with a Disability law will go into effect concerning the issuance, qualifications and style of the temporary disabled parking placard.
+A new Persons with a Disability law went into effect Effective August 1, 2013, concerning the issuance, qualifications and style of the temporary disabled parking placard.

 In summary, a person applying for a temporary disabled parking permit will receive a temporary parking placard valid for only 6 months.
-At the end of 6 months, if they are still in need of temporary disabled parking privileges, they may apply for one more temporary disabled parking placard which will be valid up to 6 months, which will require completion of another application, another $4 fee and another visit to their physician.
-When the second 6-month placard expires, no further placards can be issued to that person.
-At that point, if they are still in need of disabled parking privileges, they may apply for a permanent disabled parking placard, which has a different application, no fee, and can be obtained from any local motor vehicle office.
+At the end of 6 months, if they are still in need of temporary disabled parking privileges for the same temporary disability, they may apply for one more temporary disabled parking placard which will be valid up to 6 months.
+This second 6-month period will require completion of another application, another $4 fee, and another visit to their physician.
+When the second 6-month placard expires, no further placards can be issued to that person for that temporary disability.
+At that point, if they are still in need of disabled parking privileges for the original temporary disability, they may apply for a permanent disabled parking placard, which has a different application, no fee, and can be obtained from any local motor vehicle office.